Homosexuality in India: Support for decriminalisation

+In September 2018, Dravidianist DMK Treasurer Duraimurugan labelled gay marriages as most barbaric.

+In September 2018, Islamist AIMIM Head and MP Asaduddin Owaisi demanded the Government to overturn Criminalisation of Triple Talaq after India's Supreme Court decriminalized Homosexuality.

+In September 2022, Former Journalist and Trinamool Congress MP Kunal Ghosh equated homosexuality to perversion to derogatorily describe the death of Opposition Leader Suvendhu Adhikari's Bodyguard.
+He said "Adhikari tried to approach one of his bodyguards with his perverse sexual advances and later that bodyguard was found dead under mysterious circumstances".
+This was met with a protest by Queer Rights Activists.

+In December 2022, Abdurahiman Randathani, a former legislator from Indian Union Muslim League claimed that "in the name of sexual education, the government was encouraging homosexuality and pervert acts like masturbation."

 Court proceedings and recent political legislation

 In December 2002, Naz Foundation filed a Public Interest Litigation (PIL) to challenge IPC Section 377 in the Delhi High Court.
 On 4 July 2008, the Delhi High Court noted that there was "nothing unusual" in holding a gay rally, something which is common outside India.

 On 2 July 2009, in the case of Naz Foundation v National Capital Territory of Delhi, the High Court of Delhi struck down much of S. 377 of the IPC as being unconstitutional.
 The Court held that to the extent S. 377 criminalised consensual non-vaginal sexual acts between adults, it violated an individual's fundamental rights to equality before the law, freedom from discrimination and to life and personal liberty under Articles 14, 15 and 21 of the Constitution of India.
 The High Court did not strike down Section 377 completely.
 It held the section to be valid in case of non-consensual non-vaginal intercourse or to intercourse with minors, and it expressed the hope that Parliament would legislatively address the issue.

 On 11 December 2013, on responding an appeal filed by an astrologer Suresh Kumar Koushal and others, the Supreme Court of India upheld the constitutionality of Section 377 of the IPC, and stated that the Court was instead deferring to Indian legislators to provide the sought-after clarity.
-The Delhi High Court judgement was as follows:

 On 28 January 2014, Supreme Court dismissed the review petition filed by Central Government, Naz Foundation and several others, against its 11 December verdict on Section 377 of IPC.

 In January 2015, National Crime Records Bureau (NCRB) said that according to data collected, 778 cases were filed under Section 377 of IPC and 587 arrests were made in 2014 until October after the Supreme Court verdict.
 Some states are yet to submit their full data.

 On 18 December 2015 Shashi Tharoor, a member of the Indian National Congress, introduced a Private Members Bill for the decriminalisation of Section 377 of the Indian Penal Code in the Lok Sabha, but the motion was rejected by house by a vote of 71–24 with one abstention.